 It is a monogamous breeder and both partners will defend their territory from rivals.
 They make nests inside holes in trees, houses, cliffs, as well as in vertical riverbanks.
 Four to five eggs are laid in the period May-June and is incubated primarily by the female for 17-19 days.
 Chicks leave the nest after 25-30 days and are continued to be fed by the parents for about three weeks more.

 The European roller is believed to have undergone a decline by 25% in the period 1990-2000.
 It is no longer breeding in many of the northern parts of its European range, such as in Sweden, Denmark, Finland, eastern Germany and northern Russia.
 Reasons for this decline and disappearance is thought to be due to lack of nesting sites due to deforestation, pesticides in farmlands, and the fact that they are common targets and often shot in and around the Mediterranean.
 In Oman alone, hundreds, or even thousands, individuals are shot each year for food.
 The population seems to be more stable in Asia.
-Because of these factors it is listed as near threatened on the IUCN Red List.
+However, it seems the species is in recovery and is now listed as least concern on the IUCN Red List, where it was previously listed as near threatened.